benchpressjs/benchpressjs/docs/helpers.md

 ```

 ## Using a Helper
-A helper is called within the context of a template using one of two syntaxes: `function.helperName, ...args` or `helperName(...args)`.
+A helper is called within the context of a template using one of two syntaxes: `helperName(...args)` or `function.helperName, ...args` in legacy syntax.
 It can be used in conditional tests and with interpolation.

 ```js